zhangbsn-gt/developer.gov.sg/collections/_our-digital-journey/international-partnerships.md

 We are keen to explore international collaboration opportunities for digital government projects, and to share our experience and ideas.
 Examples of our international collaboration platforms can be found below.

-For an overview of Singapore’s digital government journey, watch a special video collaboration between GovTech and the United Nations Department of Economic and Social Affairs (DESA) in our Digital Government Journey page [here](/our-digital-journey/singapore-digital-government-journey/key-lessons){:target="_blank"}.
+For an overview of Singapore’s digital government journey, watch a special video collaboration between GovTech and the United Nations Department of Economic and Social Affairs (DESA) on our Digital Government Journey page [here](/our-digital-journey/singapore-digital-government-journey/key-lessons){:target="_blank"}.
 The four videos feature Government Chief Digital Technology Officer (GCDTO), Chan Cheow Hoe, sharing key learning points from Singapore’s Digital Government transformation.

 ### Digital Government Exchange